 In addition to winning the 5,000 dollar purse, Loïc Bard see his bench marketed by Mobilia, in store and on the retailer’s online store.
 The designer will also benefit from a promotional campaign across Canada.
 IDS Canada Director Lisa Barnes and SSSVLL founder and creative director Guillaume Sasseville, also a member of the jury, were impressed, both by the piece created by Loïc Bard and by those submitted by other contest participants.

 The five finalists for the Mobilia NEXT contest were: ALPHABET; Samuel Barker and Alexis Rondeau; Lambert Rainville and Nicholas Sangaré; Marco Dion and Studio Knowhow.
-Participants were invited to propose a creation that could fit into one of the four Mobilia worlds: Nature, Euro, Wow and Spontane.
+Participants were invited to propose a creation that could fit into one of the four Mobilia worlds: Natural, Euro, Wow and Spontaneous.